Acquire service account token

 To acquire a new API token with OAuth 2.0, you need four pieces of information from the Tango portal—the client ID, client secret, service account username, and service account password.
-Once you have the above information ready, use thePOST {URI}/oauth/token
+Once you have the above information, use thePOST {URI}/oauth/token

-endpoint (at least once every 24 hours) to send an API request and get a new token.
+endpoint (at least once every 24 hours) to acquire a new token.

 See how to get the client ID, client secret, username, and password: Use OAuth for secure connection.